haroohie-club/HaroohieSite/content/chokuretsu/serial-loops/docs/2.scripts/1.commands/en.md

   next: '/chokuretsu/serial-loops/docs/scripts/chibis-and-choices'
 ---

 The following document explains what every command in the game does.
+This document is intended for a general audience; for a more detailed, technical explanation of the commands, please reference the [Chokuretsu Translation Utility's wiki](https://github.com/haroohie-club/ChokuretsuTranslationUtility/wiki/Event-File-Commands).

 ## Notes
 * Time in these commands is always defined in terms of _frames_.
-The game assumes a frame is 1/30 of a second, i.e. 30 frames per second.
-Thus, to wait one second, one would `WAIT` for 30 frames.
+The game assumes a frame is 1/60 of a second, i.e. 60 frames per second.
+Thus, to wait one second, one would `WAIT` for 60 frames.

 ## `AVOID_DISP`
 **Parameters**: None